 I’m all for the low sugar, high fibre thing they’re going for, but I can not abide soggy breakfast cereal.
 It stems from a childhood of being forced to sit and eat every bite of breakfast after breakfast of shredded wheat with hot water, left to go soggy and cold and blergh.
 Same goes with Shreddies (and risotto and rice pudding).
 I just can’t stomach mushy, texture-less food.

 I also can’t abide banana flavoured anything.
 Bananas, I love, and I eat one nearly every day.
 Banana flavoured anything, however – oooch!
 Again this is a childhood aversion.
-During my Canadian upbringing us children used to get fluoride treatments at the dentists.
-We had to sit there for 15 minutes or so with these tooth shaped moulds filled with a flavoured fluoride paste – we could choose from banana flavour or bubblegum flavour.
-Oh it was awful!
+During my Canadian upbringing, us children used to get fluoride treatments at the dentist.
+We had to sit there for 15 minutes or so with these tooth-shaped moulds filled with a flavoured fluoride paste – we could choose from the banana flavour or bubblegum flavour.
+Oh, it was awful!
 Laying there trying desperately not to choke to death on the fluoride paste that dripped out of the mould down the back of your throat.
 I’ve never been able to eat banana flavoured anything without remembering that dentist experience.
 I also avoid anything bubble gum flavour.

 My children, it would seem, have developed this aversion too.
 So, when I picked up a pack of the new banana flavour Weetabix at our local rural shop for just £1, I served it the children and they refused to eat it.
 No thank you!

 So, there’s been half a pack of banana Weetabix neglected in the back of my pantry for the last few